 In order to file for bankruptcy, corporations and partnerships must hire an attorney.
 However, as per UScourts.gov, individuals may file a bankruptcy case and represent themselves in court without an attorney or “pro se”.
 Though this might sound enthralling to many would be filers out there, filing bankruptcy on your own is an extremely difficult task.

-Nowadays, Here we are reviewing three among hundreds of bankruptcy software available today.
+Nowadays, there are a number of bankruptcy filing software available to help you with your filing process without paying for the hefty fees of an attorney.
+Here we are reviewing three among hundreds of bankruptcy software available today.

 As per what they claim, their bankruptcy forms software “are second to none for ease of use, accuracy, security and price.”
 Unlike other programs, they allow you to save your work as you go ahead.
-Moreover, Again, unlike browser based bankruptcy software, 1ClickBankruptcy’s software gets downloaded directly to your PC so that you can work offline too.
+Moreover, when you get to the end of the bankruptcy form, all the amounts are automatically totaled and entered in the proper fields and you’re not required to manually add and re-add your data and double check your math.
+Again, unlike browser based bankruptcy software, 1ClickBankruptcy’s software gets downloaded directly to your PC so that you can work offline too.

 As per what they have claimed in their website, below are some of the catches of their software: